Shafi2016/pypdc_sis/README.md

 # Output the data frame of lagged versions of Y
 #print(results['Y_conditioning_df'].head())

-# Assuming results['indices'] contains the indices of selected columns
 selected_indices = results['indices']

 # Retrieve the original names for the selected columns